The Queen made only her third public appearance away from her Windsor Castle home since the start of the COVID pandemic to honour RAAF’s centenary.

 The Queen wore the same wattle-shaped broach gifted to her by the government of Australia during her very first visit in 1954.

-The visit was extraordinary given the 94-year-old has rarely left Windsor Castle since the COVID pandemic claimed nearly 130,000 lives in the UK.
+The visit was extraordinary given the Queen has rarely left Windsor Castle since the COVID pandemic claimed nearly 130,000 lives in the UK.
 She had previously only met scientists in a defence facility in Salisbury, and for the centenary of the burial of the Unknown Warrior in Westminster Abbey in November.

 In a statement, Brandis referenced the Magna Carta, which had been signed in the field next to the air forces memorial.